The Mediator

-The Mediator is a series which contains six novels written by Meg Cabot.
+The Mediator is a book series which contains six novels written by Meg Cabot.
 The first four novels were originally published under Cabot's pseudonym Jenny Carroll by Simon & Schuster.
 The last two books were published by HarperCollins and under Meg Cabot's name.
 This book is romance–fiction for teenagers and young adults.

 Cabot stated that she originally planned the series as an eight-book arc, but because of poor sales only got the chance to write six.
 In several posts on her blog and forums she stated that she has the plot of an "epilogue/sequel" on file, and needs only the time to write it out.
 The sequel was announced on her blog, detailing that Susannah and Jesse are now engaged and that the book will be an adult installment as opposed to Young Adult, titled Remembrance and is to be released in 2015 to commemorate Shadowland or Love You to Death's 15th Anniversary.
 The official publication date for the United States and Canada is February 14, 2016.